 Reduce, Reuse, Re-imagine

-Made possible by a grant from Santa Clara University's Sustainable Resource Initiative, this exhibition draws upon the work of former Recology San Francisco resident artists and SCU students.
-The show includes works in a variety of media, ranging from sculpture and drawing to painting and mixed media.
+Made possible by a grant from Santa Clara University's Sustainable Resource Initiative, this exhibition draws upon the work of nine professional artists and twelve SCU students.
+The show includes works in a variety of materials, ranging from recycled wood to discarded clothing, paper, and cloth.
 Together, these artists explore new ways of thinking about art and the environment; their work encourages us to make positive, sustainable changes in our everyday lives and in our communities.

 Reduce, Reuse, Re-imagine is co-curated by Lindsey Kouvaris of the de Saisset Museum and Ryan Reynolds of the Department of Art and Art History.